marijaio/marija-docs/installation.md

 Installing Marija locally gives you more flexibility.
 You will be able to define your own datasources.

+Alternatively you can try out an online demo on [demo.marija.io](https://demo.marija.io).

 ## Step 1: Installation

 There are 3 ways to install Marija: